xone4/NexusAI-Cognitive-Lab/DETAILED_PLAN.md

     *   **Implementation:** Run the current version of NexusAI through the "Curiosity Dashboard" tasks 100 times to determine its baseline curiosity score.
 Expected results (based on the paper): very high information-seeking, very low thrill-seeking.

 **✅ Success Metrics for this Phase:**
-*   The three evaluation tasks are fully built and operational within `SimulationLab`.
+*   The three evaluation tasks are fully built and operational within `EvaluationLab`.
 *   A stable and reliable baseline `CuriosityScore` for the current NexusAI is established.

 ---